Common market organisation

 Creation of professional organisations

-The European Maritime and Fisheries Fund (EMFF) can provide financial support to creating producer organisations, associations of producer organisations and inter-branch organisations.
+The European Maritime Fisheries and Aquaculture Fund (EMFAF) can provide financial support to creating producer organisations, associations of producer organisations and inter-branch organisations.

 Production and marketing plans